aliyun/terraform-provider-alicloud/website/docs/r/cloud_sso_access_configuration.html.markdown

 The following arguments are supported:

-* `access_configuration_name` - (Optional, ForceNew, ForceNew) The AccessConfigurationName of the Access Configuration.
+* `access_configuration_name` - (Required, ForceNew) The AccessConfigurationName of the Access Configuration.
+The name of the resource.
+The name must be 2 to 64 characters in length and can contain letters, digits, and hyphens (-).
 * `description` - (Optional) The Description of the  Access Configuration.
 * `directory_id` - (Required, ForceNew) The ID of the Directory.
 * `permission_policies` - (Optional) The Policy List.
 See the following `Block permission_policies`.